Last Updated on April 12, 2021 by Christian Heide

-On New Year´s eve you will encounter traditions in Barcelona that are in common with many other places in the world but there are a variety of customs that are inherent to Catalonia and Spain.
+On New Year´s Eve you will encounter traditions in Barcelona that are similar to many other places in the world.
+But there is a variety of customs that is inherent to Catalonia and Spain.

 In general, it is common to either spend your time with friends and family at home or to go to a fancy restaurant.
 At home you would cook or you share the workload and each of your guests will bring a dish.
 It is the moment to enjoy the time together with your beloved ones.

-On the other hand it is also very common to eat out and have an extensive dinner (menu de año nuevo) in a nice restaurant.
-As the latter is very popular in Barcelona you will require a reservation often many days in advance.
-It is very difficult to find anything on the evening itself.
+On the other hand it is also very common to eat out and have an extensive dinner spanning several courses (menu del año nuevo) in a nice restaurant.
+This is a very popular tradition in Barcelona and you will require a reservation many days in advance.
+It is very difficult to find a great place to eat on the evening itself.

 It does not matter where you are: at home, in a restaurant or spending your time on a square in the city, at midnight it is the custom to eat twelve grapes – one per bell strike.
 Each of the grapes is representing one month of the year.
 The superstitious believe is that this will lead to a prosperous year ahead.
 You will encounter hilarious scenes where grandparents compete against children and grandchildren to be the first to accomplish the task.

 Another tradition is to throw a golden object into a glass of Cava – the Catalan sparkling wine that is similar to Champagne from France.
 To bring good fortune you will need to drink the entire glass during the midnight toast and retrieve your object.